What to do in Patong Beach?

-There are a lot of things to do in Patong Beach beyond the much talked about nightlife and the ever going party.
+There are many things to do in Patong Beach beyond the much-talked-about nightlife and the ever-going party.
 Patong is full of activities for families, couples, singles and friends, and even a few attractions most people don’t know yet.

 We will not go into details about nightlife but mostly focus on the real activities, the things you can mostly do during the daytime (and in case of rain too!).
-Note also that in this page, we also include things to do in the nearby Kathu.
-It’s not that far, and they do have a couple of places worth considering.
+Note that on this page, we also include things to do in the nearby Kathu.
+It’s not that far, and they have a couple of places worth considering.

 1. Obviously, the beach!

-Yes, mentioning the beach is a bit obvious, but despite the occasional bad press, the beach of Patong is what attracted the first tourists.
-And indeed, Patong has a beautiful beach with white sand and blue water during high season.
+Mentioning the beach is a bit obvious, but despite the occasional bad press, Patong’s beach attracted the first tourists.
+And indeed, Patong has a beautiful beach with white sand and blue water during the high season.
 There are a few restaurants on the beach as well.
-Of course, in the central area, it can be crowded and noisy with too many jet skis and parasailing boats, but not always.
+Of course, the central area can be crowded and noisy with too many jet skis and parasailing boats, but not always.
 People often make a final judgement based on a single bad experience.
 The north part of the beach is quieter, and the water is lovely.
-If you come during low season, you might be surprised how quiet it can be.
-So if you picked Patong for your holidays because you want to have everything accessible, you would enjoy the beach.
+If you come during the low season, you might be surprised by how quiet it can be.
+So if you picked Patong for your holidays because you want everything accessible, you would enjoy the beach.

-There is no doubt that Bangla Walking Street or Bangla Road is the very heart of Patong beach and unlike Pattaya or Soi Cowboy in Bangkok, the walking street is more of a party street and addresses everyone.
-Here you will find great nightclubs, a lot of bars, great live music bars, shopping malls and of course, Go Go bars.
-While nightlife may not be to everyone’s taste, it is pretty easygoing and has become so iconic; you should see it for yourself at least once.
+There is no doubt that Bangla Walking Street, or Bangla Road, is the very heart of Patong beach, and unlike Pattaya or Soi Cowboy in Bangkok, the walking street is more of a party street and addresses everyone.
+Here you will find great nightclubs, many bars, great live music bars, shopping malls and Go Go bars.
+While nightlife may not be to everyone’s taste, it is pretty easygoing and has become so iconic; that you should see it for yourself at least once.